VSparl/summary-site/docs/index.md

 ## Navigation

-You can easily navigate the interface by selecting your topic from the top bar.
+You can easily navigate the interface by selecting your subject from the top bar.
 Then, you will find the available topics on the left-hand side of the screen.
 Choose one and you will be directed to the summary.

 <!--prettier-ignore-->
 !!! note